 Arturo has had great success representing both plaintiffs and defendants.
 He may be the only lawyer in the country to obtain defense victories for clients in multiple billion dollar matters and also four jury verdicts in excess of $10 million, including verdicts of $39.3 and $13.8 million in trade secrets cases.

-Arturo González is chair of Morrison & Foerster’s Commercial Litigation and Trial Practice Group and past co-chair of our Litigation Department.
-He is a Fellow with the International Academy of Trial Lawyers, the American College of Trial Lawyers and an associate with the American Board of Trial Advocates
+Arturo is a Fellow with the American College of Trial Lawyers and the International Academy of Trial Lawyers, and an associate with the American Board of Trial Advocates.

 Arturo González Admitted to International Academy of Trial Lawyers

 Arturo González Admitted to American College of Trial Lawyers

 Arturo González Recognized by Legal 500 Hall of Fame 2017 as a Leading Trial Lawyer